How can we build an ecosystem of innovative technology startups in New Zealand?

 Is it better use of our scarce natural resources?
-Perhaps as well as the various measures above that focus on dollars we should also give more consideration to where Greta Thunberg’s Emissions Curve fits in?14 We can continue to moan about the impact that sectors like agriculture or tourism have on the environment.
-Or we can both put more capital and technology to work on creating new businesses that don’t require us to ship raw materials out or fly tourists in and on improving those that do.
+As well as the various measures above that focus on dollars we should also give more consideration to where Greta Thunberg’s Emissions Curve fits in.22 We can continue to moan about the impact that sectors like agriculture or tourism have on the environment.
+Or we can both put more capital and technology to work on creating new businesses that don’t require us to ship raw materials out or fly tourists in, and on improving those that do.

-Hopefully the problems with this long list are obvious:
+Hopefully the problems with this long list of potential objectives are immediately obvious:

 In the meantime, we don’t know what we want, but we seem determined to get it!

 He lives in Timaru.
-He works for an importer, as a forklift driver in the warehouse and distribution center.
+He works for an importer, as a forklift driver in the warehouse and distribution centre.
 He lives with his partner and has two adult children who have left home.
-He enjoys a beer with his friends on a Friday after work, and normally needs little excuse to relive his glory days as captain of the Boys High School 1st XV.
+He enjoys a beer with his friends on a Friday after work, and normally needs little excuse to relive his glory days as captain of the Boys’ High School 1st XV.

-Hugh is somebody I like to keep in mind whenever I hear people in the startup ecosystem talk about different ways that the government can help them to grow their business.
+Hugh is not real, but is still somebody I like to keep in mind whenever I hear people in the startup ecosystem talk about different ways that the government can help them to grow their business.
 Often you’ll hear ideas like direct cash grants, subsidised facilities or services, or tax credits for research and development expenses.

-There are even some bold enough to suggest that angel investors should get tax incentives (as they do in many countries including Australia and the United Kingdom).
-This despite the fact that we already have arguably the most favourable tax environment for venture investors in the world due to our 0% capital gains tax rate.
+There are even some bold enough to suggest that investors should get tax incentives on top of this (as they do in many countries including Australia24 and the United Kingdom25).
+This despite the fact that we already have arguably the most favourable tax environment for venture investors in the world.

 That’s the why!

-We need to show Hugh how growing an ecosystem of companies that use technology to create high paying jobs based in New Zealand ultimately flows through to fixing some of those things for all of us.
+We need to demonstrate to people like Hugh how growing an ecosystem of companies that use technology to create high paying jobs based in New Zealand ultimately flows through to fixing some of those things for all of us.

 To do that we’ll need to focus much less on what the government can do for startups and narrow in on what startups can do for the government, and by extension for everybody in New Zealand.